pjbartlein/climvis-figs/info/install_NCL.md

 - download `gcc-7.3-bin.tar.gz`
 - cd to the `Downloads` folder.
 Then
+- open a Terminal window, and, while remaining in the `Downloads` folder, type
 - `gunzip gcc-7.3-bin.tar.gz` (if your browser didn't do so already) and then type
 - `sudo tar -xvf gcc-7.3-bin.tar -C /`.
 - Copy additional colormaps to `/usr/local/ncl-6.6.2/lib/ncarg/colormaps`

 Note:  Sometimes this will corrupt an installation of `gcc` (and `gfortran`) and `netCDF` from Homebrew.
 If so, reinstall `gcc` and `netcdf` from Homebrew.

 ### Test the installation